 Nikki Panciocco has been Head Field Hockey and Softball Coach since 2013.

-During the 2014 field hockey season, Panciocco guided the Pride to their first NCAA Tournament appearance and second NECC Championship Title with an overall record of 5-14.
+On the field hockey end, during the 2014 season, Panciocco guided the Pride to their first NCAA Tournament appearance and second NECC Championship Title with an overall record of 5-14.
 The program placed six on All-Conference teams and received three ECAC weekly honors.

 In her first season at the helm of the field hockey program in 2013, Panciocco led the Pride to an 8-11 mark and a NECC Championship appearance.
 The Pride had four All-Conference performers as well as received the NECC Team Sportsmanship Award.
 2015 saw Panciocco take the program to new heights with its first-ever overall winning record at 10-9.

 Prior to Regis, Panciocco spent a year as the Interim/assistant coach for Wheaton College Field Hockey; as well as Head Coach for the U19 and U16 Cape Ann Coalition Field Hockey Teams.
 At Wheaton, Panciocco was the recruiting coordinator, assisted with practice planning and execution, and worked with the budget.